RicardoSPeres/GAN_Synth_Adhesive/README.md

 ## Citation
 If you use our work or data in your research please cite:

-> Peres, R.S.; Azevedo, M.; Araújo, S.O.; Guedes, M.; Miranda, F.; Barata, J. (2021).
-Generative Adversarial Networks for Data Augmentation in Structural Adhesive Inspection.
-Applied Sciences, 11(7), 3086, https://doi.org/10.3390/app11073086.
+> Peres, R.S.; Azevedo, M.; Araújo, S.O.; Guedes, M.; Miranda, F.; Barata, J. Generative Adversarial Networks for Data Augmentation in Structural Adhesive Inspection.
+Appl.
+Sci.
+2021, 11, 3086. https://doi.org/10.3390/app11073086.

 ## Dataset
 The dataset used in the paper can be found at: